How Much Compensation for An Accident Causing An Injury At An Airport?

 If you have been injured while working or visiting one of the stores or food outlets mentioned above, we can help you to make a claim.
-We can also assist with claims against businesses that are not in the list.
+We can also assist with claims against businesses that are not on the list.

-If you have caught food poisoning after eating food at an airport café, you will be able to make a claim for compensation, so long as you can prove the café was at fault.
+If you have caught food poisoning after eating food at an airport café, you may be able to make a claim for compensation, so long as you can prove the café was at fault.
 Food poisoning cases aren’t always minor, with some people suffering severe effects as a consequence.
 We will ensure you get the maximum amount of compensation available for your case.